Everything You Wanted To Know About Natural Emulsifiers

 What is an emulsifier?

-An emulsion is a blend of water and oil, which are brought together by the use of an emulsifier – creating a homogenous blend.
+An emulsion is a blend of water and oil, which is brought together by the use of an emulsifier to create a homogenous blend.
 There are many emulsifiers on the market that may be used by organic skincare and haircare formulators.
 They can be oil-in-water (O/W) or water-in-oil (W/O) emulsifiers, or they can be hot processed or cold processed.

 How to choose the best organic & natural emulsifiers